5 Ways to Get Down 5th Avenue

 Review: It's a nice ride when you're not weaving around traffic or getting stuck in it.

 Total time: 8 minutes, 17 seconds.
 If you combined the two slowest winning times from the 5th Avenue Mile men's pro race—4:10.0 by Elarbi Khattabi in 2004 and 4:05.4 by Ben Kapsoiya in 1998—you'd still finish a few meters behind.

 Option #5: Run

 I think you all could see this one coming.

-Directions: Start at East 80th Street, run a straight line down to East 60th Street.
+Directions: Start at East 80th Street and run a straight line down to East 60th Street.

 Review: Much like the taxi option above, I didn't 100% follow through on this one, but I have run the 5th Avenue Mile three times before, and the average of those times comes out to 4 minutes and 30 seconds.